shirleybayle/TPs_DevOps/README.md

 In this part, we did a workflows folder that allows github to run tests for us.
 In this folder, we created a main.yml file.
 It was important not to forget to specify the `java-version: '17'`and the `distribution: 'adopt'`, that we forgot at first.
 Except for this, we use actions to check our github code, and build our app with maven.

 ### SonarCloud
+We created an account on sonarcloud, an organization and a project.
+Then, we linked the project to our code to test the quality gate.
-The quality gate failed, it is not very good.
+The quality gate failed, it does not have a good grade.
 We can see that about 57 lines aren't covered by test, so about 46.4% of the code, it is not a good practice.

+When we did the bonus, we splitted the worklow in **two different workflows**.
+The first workflow executes itself when we commit and **push** the code on the main branch on github, whereas the second is executing itself only when the first is **completed with success**.